 Yes, Shannon Wiratchai returned to form with a devastating knockout of his own, but he is still recovering from a fairly lackluster performance against Rasul Yakhyaev not long ago.

 Kritsada Kongsrichai’s dominant performance should have seen him on the fast-track to stardom in Thailand.
-Unfortunately, however, he’ll now have to take a minor step backward after this disqualification has put a halt to his winning streak.
+Unfortunately, however, he’ll now have to take a step backward after this disqualification halted his impressive winning streak.

 Kongsrichai record is now listed as 6-4 as a professional mixed martial artist.
-The disqualification is his first ‘defeat’ since August 2016.
+The disqualification is his first “loss” since August 2016.